matyasmelinda/SQL-practice/README.md

-This is an SQL practice from ITF manual testing course.
+This is an SQL database practice from ITF manual testing course.

 In MySQL was created a database named 'cinemaNou' and 7 tables: